turingschool/career-development-curriculum/module_one/storytelling_i.md

 When it comes to character, what does it mean to be the hero of the story?
 What are the typical characteristics of a hero?

+**More Lessons from Pixar (and Joseph Campbell):**
+Most stories follow the 3-Act Arc:
+* Act I (Set-Up)
+   * Call to adventure and accepts
+   * Rules of the world are established
+   * Inciting Incident
+* Act II (Struggle)
+   * Looking for ways to solve the problem
+   * Learning what it will take to actually solve problem
+   * Crisis/“Lowest of the low”
+* Act III (Finale)
+   * Show what’s been learned
+   * Protagonist is changed

 **Connection to You:**
 These elements are present in your story as well.
 You are the main character, the hero, undergoing challenges, experiencing a journey, and revealing the narrative thread through your own theme.